lucia-auth/lucia/documentation/docs/02_getting-started/index.md

 `auth.createUser` creates a new user and returns a few tokens and cookies.

-The first parameter is the auth id, and the second parameter is the identifier.
+The first parameter is the auth method, and the second parameter is the identifier.
 The third parameter is optional, and you can provide a password and user data to be saved alongside other data.
 In the example below, `email` will be saved as its own column in the `user` table.

 After creating a user, Lucia will return a set of tokens and cookies.
 These cookies should be saved to the user using the `set-cookie` headers.